 Cereus tetragonus is native to North, South and Central Americas.
 It is a very slow growing plant that will eventually reach 6 feet tall.
 The stems on fairy castle cactus plant are five sided with wooly based spines along each plane.
 The limbs are a bright green turning woody and brown with age.
 Different branches are formed over time which slowly lengthen and produce an interesting silhouette.

 The fairy castle cactus rarely blooms.
 Cacti need perfect growing conditions to produce flowers and the plants in the Cereus family bloom at night.
 Fairy castle cactus flowers are large and white, and usually will not occur until the plant is ten years old or more.
 If your cactus comes with a flower, examine it carefully.
 It is likely a fake bloom used as a marketing ploy (these are also typically yellow rather than white).
 There is no need to remove the fake fairy castle cactus flower, as it will fall off by itself eventually.

 Fairy Castle Cactus Care

 Fairy castle cactus is a full sun plant that requires well drained soil.
 Plant the cactus in an unglazed clay pot that allows excess moisture to evaporate.
 The fairy castle cactus plant will grow best in a good cactus potting soil or you can make your own.
-Mix 1 part potting soil with 1 part each of sand and perlite.
+Mix one part potting soil with one part each of sand and perlite.
 This will make a good gritty medium for the cactus.